Alfanous-team/alfanous/README.rst

  Why Alfanous?
 --------------

-* Alfanous is FREE LIBRE OPEN SOURCE: Any one can use it and any one can contribute in coding, translating, design...etc. alfanous will die only if his community dies
+* Alfanous is FREE LIBRE OPEN SOURCE: Any one can use it and any one can contribute in coding, translating, design...etc.
+Alfanous will die only if his community dies!

-* Alfanous is a Python API: that allow anyone to create independently a web interface, desktop interface , Android/Iphone/Windows phone interfaces , facebook/twitter/G+ applications .... . the search process is too fast and too stable
+* Alfanous is a Python API: that allows anyone to create independently a web interface, desktop interface , Android/Iphone/Windows phone interfaces , facebook/twitter/G+ applications ...and so on.
+The search process is too fast and too stable

 * Alfanous is a research project : so we figure out features not only do what other websites/applications do.

-* Alfanous has lot of features: check it your self in the desktop interface # http://sourceforge.net/projects/alfanous/files/Interfaces/AlfanousDesktop/
+* Alfanous has lot of features: check it your self in the desktop interface ( `Arabic <http://sourceforge.net/projects/alfanous/files/Interfaces/AlfanousDesktop/0.3/alfanousDesktop-windows-0.3ar.exe/download>`_ `@English <http://sourceforge.net/projects/alfanous/files/Interfaces/AlfanousDesktop/0.4.3/alfanousInstallerV0.4.3.exe/download>`_ )

-* Alfanous has many interfaces for many platforms: Desktop for linux/windows, Web (wui.alfanous.org | m.alfanous.org) ...
+* Alfanous has many interfaces for many platforms: Desktop for linux/windows, Web (http://wui.alfanous.org | http://m.alfanous.org) ...

 * Alfanous is Free gratis : no payment, no ads